Title-1

 Wisconsin’s G/T Framework and Renzulli Learning: Side by Side

-§118.35 §121.02(1)(t) PI 8.01(2)(t)2 DPI Toolkit 9 Characteristics| Wisconsin Requirement | Renzulli Learning Contribution |
+§118.35 §121.02(1)(t) PI 8.01(2)(t)2 PI 8.03 DPI Toolkit 9 Characteristics| Wisconsin Requirement | Renzulli Learning Contribution |

 |---|---|

 | §118.35(1) Definition High performance capability in intellectual, creative, artistic, leadership, or specific academic areas; needs services not ordinarily provided | Profiler (intellectual and academic interests), CTC (creative capability), Leadership Assessment (leadership capability), EFA (developmental profile) collectively address four of five capability domains.
-Enrichment database and PBL deliver the services “not ordinarily provided” that the definition requires. |
+Enrichment Database and PBL deliver the services “not ordinarily provided” the definition requires. |

-| §121.02(1)(t) + PI 8.03 Standard T: access to appropriate program; enforcement audit; 25% state aid withholding for non-compliance | PSP generates the individual student service records that demonstrate an appropriate program (systematic and continuous) is in place.
+| §121.02(1)(t) + PI 8.03 Standard T + Enforcement Access to appropriate program; enforcement audit; 25% state aid withholding for non-compliance | PSP generates the individual student service records that demonstrate an appropriate program (systematic and continuous) is in place.
 The PSP’s documentation is the evidence base a coordinator presents during a DPI compliance audit, making Standard T compliance demonstrable rather than merely asserted. |

-| PI 8.01(2)(t)2: Plan and Coordinator Board must establish a written plan; board must designate a coordinator | PSP service maps and exportable summaries support plan development and update.
-The platform’s reporting tools give coordinators organized data about who has been identified, in which domains, and what programming is being delivered, enabling them to report to the board and to DPI. |
+| PI 8.01(2)(t)2 Plan and Coordinator Board must establish a written plan; board must designate a coordinator | PSP service maps and exportable summaries support plan development and update.
+Reporting tools give coordinators organized data about who has been identified, in which domains, and what programming is delivered, enabling them to report to the board and to DPI. |

-| PI 8.01(2)(t)2: Five Domains K–12 General intellectual, specific academic, creativity, leadership, visual and performing arts; one or more categories per pupil | CTC (creativity domain), Leadership Assessment (leadership domain), Profiler (intellectual and academic interests), EFA (developmental profile across domains).
-Three of the five required domains have dedicated Renzulli instruments; the visual and performing arts domain and specific academic domain are served through enrichment database content. |
+| PI 8.01(2)(t)2 Five Domains K-12 General intellectual, specific academic, creativity, leadership, visual and performing arts; one or more categories per pupil | CTC (creativity), Leadership Assessment (leadership), Profiler (intellectual and academic interests), EFA (developmental profile across domains).
+Three of the five required domains have dedicated Renzulli instruments; the visual/performing arts and specific academic domains are served through Enrichment Database content. |

-| PI 8.01(2)(t)2: Pupil Profile Multiple measures: standardized test data, nominations, rating scales/inventories, products, portfolios, demonstrated performance; responsive to economic, racial, cultural, linguistic, developmental factors | Profiler (inventory + student nomination), CTC (standardized creativity assessment), Leadership Assessment (behavioral rating scale), PBL products (products and demonstrated performance), EFA (developmental profile for twice-exceptional).
+| PI 8.01(2)(t)2 Pupil Profile Multiple Measures + Equity Responsiveness Standardized test data, nominations, rating scales/inventories, products, portfolios, demonstrated performance; responsive to economic, racial, cultural, linguistic, developmental factors | Profiler (inventory + student nomination), CTC (standardized creativity assessment), Leadership Assessment (behavioral rating scale), PBL products (products and demonstrated performance), EFA (developmental profile for twice-exceptional).
 All six measure types listed in the rule are addressed.
-The student self-report nature of Profiler and CTC reduces bias toward underrepresented students. |
+Student self-report nature reduces bias toward underrepresented students. |

-| DPI Toolkit Characteristic 1 Appropriate: programming in place of, not in addition to, regular classroom instruction and activities; curriculum replacement not addition | Enrichment database delivers the interest-matched advanced content that replaces mastered regular curriculum.
+| DPI Toolkit Char.
+1 “In Place Of” Programming Programming in place of, not in addition to, regular classroom instruction; curriculum replacement not addition | Enrichment Database delivers the interest-matched advanced content that replaces mastered regular curriculum.
 PBL tools enable sustained investigations that substitute for grade-level content students have already demonstrated mastery of.
-Both tools are designed for curriculum replacement rather than supplementation, directly implementing the “in place of” standard. |
+Both designed for curriculum replacement rather than supplementation. |

-| DPI Toolkit Characteristics 2, 4, 8, 9 Comprehensive (whole child, affective); Measurable (ongoing evaluation); Responsive (local demographics); Fluid (adapting continuously) | EFA addresses the whole-child affective dimension.
+| Toolkit Char.
+2, 4, 8, 9 Comprehensive, Measurable, Responsive, Fluid Whole child / ongoing evaluation / local demographics / continuous adaptation | EFA addresses whole-child affective dimension.
 PSP progress monitoring supports measurable, ongoing evaluation with adjustment when students are not growing as expected.
-Profiler interest and strength data makes programming responsive to each student’s local and individual context.
-All tools support continuous adaptation as student needs change. |
+Profiler interest and strength data makes programming responsive to each student’s context. |

 Wisconsin Gifted and Talented Education: Common Questions